Virus Dynamics with Behavioral Responses: Risk Compensation

-We next consider the effects of changes in the cost $C$ from infection and the transmission rate $\beta$, which correspond to public-health measures that change the spread of the disease.
-An example of a policy to decrease $\beta$ is recommending or requiring individuals wear masks.
-An example of a policy to decrease $C$ is developing a partially effective treatment.
+We next consider the effects of changes in the cost $C$ from infection and the transmission rate $\beta$, which can correspond to public-health measures that change the spread of the disease or the arrival of a variant with higher transmissivity or lower severity.
+For example, a more contagious variant would correspond to an increase in $\beta$ while a partially effective treatment would decrease $C$.

-Our high infection risk condition again determines the sign of the impact of these policies.
+Our high infection risk condition again determines the sign of the impact of these policies: